What is the Best Permanent Life Insurance for 2023

 What types of permanent life insurance are there?

 Due to these differences, a permanent life insurance policy can be either straightforward or complex.
-Whole life insurance is considered straightforward since your premiums, coverage and even guaranteed cash value can stay the same.
-Universal life insurance on the other hand, offers flexibility when it comes to several features.
-A full breakdown of the features of the two types of permanent life insurance are listed below.
+Whole life insurance is considered straightforward since your premiums, coverage, and even guaranteed cash value can stay the same.

 Insurance typeWhole Life InsuranceUniversal Life Insurance